Ted-Koomen/resume/src/pages/2020-05-31-gatsby/index.md

 tags: ["javascript", "gatsby", "react"]
 featured: true
 test: false
+snippet: 'The Creators of Gatsby describe their product as "Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps".'
----	---
+---

-Here is my main content	[The Creators](https://www.gatsbyjs.org/) of Gatsby describe their product as "Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps".
+[The Creators](https://www.gatsbyjs.org/) of Gatsby describe their product as "Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps".
 So what does that even mean?
 It seems as though every framework or library claims to be blazing fast and scalable.
 What Gatsby is, is a *Static Site Generator*.
 Great, so what is that?
 It is very interesting.
 A static site generator is what it sounds like, static, fixed, not changing.
 In more clear terms, it means that all the content that a user could see on the web page is already created.
 A dynamic website will generate a page on the fly and then serve that page to the user.
 This data is stored somewhere in a database, is then accessed, that data is filled into a template, and then given to the user.
 Dynamic websites are great, but there are tradeoffs, such as security, and potential performance issues.